Neural Module Networks: Neural module networks for visual QA

 \paragraph{Generalizations}

 It is easy to imagine applications where the input to the layout stage comes from something other than a natural language parser.
-Users of an image database, for example, might write SQL-like queries directly in order to specify their requirements precisely, e.g. \begin{flushleft} {\tt \ \ COUNT(AND(orange, cat)) == 3} \end{flushleft} or even mix visual and non-visual specifications in their queries: \begin{flushleft} {\tt \ \ IS(cat) and date\_taken > 2014-11-5} \end{flushleft} Indeed, it is possible to construct this kind of ``visual SQL'' using precisely the approach described in this paper---once our system is trained, the learned modules for attention, classification, etc. can be assembled by any kind of outside user, without relying on natural language specifically.
+Users of an image database, for example, might write SQL-like queries directly in order to specify their requirements precisely, e.g. \begin{flushleft} {\tt IS(cat) AND NOT(IS(dog))} \end{flushleft} or even mix visual and non-visual specifications in their queries: \begin{flushleft} {\tt IS(cat) and date > 2014-11-5} \end{flushleft}

+Indeed, it is possible to construct this kind of ``visual SQL'' using precisely the approach described in this paper---once our system is trained, the learned modules for attention, classification, etc. can be assembled by any kind of outside user, without relying on natural language specifically.